 DTP Deputy Director (Brighton)

 I became Professor of Public Policy at the University of Brighton in 2008.
 I was Head of School, Applied Social Science, at Brighton from 2007-2015.
 My main research interests are complexity theory, case based methods and their application to a wide range of policy topics.
 I am an Associate of the ESRC CECAN programme.

 I graduated from the Department of Geography in 1984 and undertook my PhD studies in GIS and Health at Birkbeck College, University of London.
 In 1996 I joined the University as an ESRC-funded part-time research fellow working on multilevel analyses and small area estimates of lifestyle behaviour.
 I became a full-time lecturer in 2003, was promoted to Reader in Human Geography in 2011 and became a Professor of Human Geography in 2015.
 My main research interests focus on the influence of place and space on health, health behaviour and well-being.

-DTP Deputy Director (Collaboration)
+DTP Deputy Director (Training)

 I am a professor of economics at the Department of Economics of the University of Southampton.
 I am also a research fellow of the Institute for the Study of Labor (IZA) in Germany.
 I am an applied microeconomist with wide-range interests that span a number of areas: behavioural, public, labour and development economics.
 Recent and ongoing projects focus on Workplace Incentives in Firms and Public Organizations; Discrimination of Minority Groups; and Prosocial Behaviour.